ares-emulator/ares/README.md

 From the root of the project directory run:

-	make -C desktop-ui -j4 build=release
+	make -j4 build=release

-Where `desktop-ui` is the location of the main make file (called 'GNUmakefile' in these projects) and build type is of type 'release'.
+that builds with build type of type 'release'.
 `-j4` indicates number of parallel build processes, and shouldn't be set higher than N-1 cores on your processor.
-Specifying this option can signficantly decrease the time to build this project.
-There are multiple build types availabe (debug, etc.).
+Specifying this option can significantly decrease the time to build this project.
+There are multiple build types available (debug, etc.).
 Most additional options can be found in nall's make file (nall/GNUmakefile).

 To start compilation from the beginning, run the following prior to compiling:

-	make -C desktop-ui clean
+	make clean

 Build Output
 ------------